-It was conceived that this map was looking north, and the river was First Water Canyon that flows at least 6 months of the year most years.
+It was conceived that this map was looking north, and the river was actually First Water Creek in First Water Canyon, not the Salt River, that flows at least 6 months of the year most years.
 It was also guessed that the “Picacho” was a spire by Government Well, about a mile to the northwest from the fold in the basalt.
 This is what the spire looks like:

 Several hikes were made into First Water Canyon over many months, just because it was a nice hike, and on one hike out of the canyon, this was noticed in the gated road that leads from the awning area:

 These were thought to be ox-cart ruts, from steel-rimmed wheels.
 After some research, it was learned that the awning area was built in the 1970’s as a satellite operation of the original First Water ranch which was about a mile upstream.
 A small dozer was used to make a very steep road to get materials to the awning area; this was not negotiable by animal-drawn carts.
-The topsoil was disturbed, and the rain did the rest; the ruts that crosscut the dozer road were exposed.
+The topsoil was disturbed, and the rain did the rest; the ruts that crosscut the dozer road were exposed over the years.
 A ladder and broom was taken there, the ruts were cleaned, and photos were taken from above.
 The area that is circled in the photo below shows where the steel rims (not wood) cut the rock.
-It is estimated that these ruts were made over a period of about 150 years.
+It is estimated that these ruts were made over a period of over 100 years due to dates on Spanish maps.
 It appears that heavy rains washed gravel constantly across the ruts, and then new ones were worn by the carts.

 Below is a diagram showing the relation ship of the Prospect, First Water Canyon, the awning, and the cart ruts.

 It was known that the Peraltas have had to use mercury to process the bonanza gold.
 Without mercury, it is estimated that only about 50% of the gold would have been recovered.
-It is suggested that patios were used, but not for the Patio Process.
-Since this gold is free-milling, the patios were only used for amalgamation; copper sulfate and salt were not necessary, and the process was much faster, maybe in a day or two.
+It is suggested that arrastras were used, but were only used for amalgamation.
 By 1600, Mexico had 400 animal powered stamp mills in operation, and it is reasoned that they had one here.
-The ore was crushed and amalgamated much more quickly than arrastras.
+The ore was crushed and amalgamated much more quickly than by arrastras alone.

 To test the theory that great amounts of mercury were used, a mercury vapor detector was rented (below).